tektechnologies/Instructor-Prep/201/class_7.md

 - So, inside the table we want to add a table row, and inside the table row we will hae a cell tag called a <td></td>

 - Each table row is defined with the <tr> tag.
 A table header is defined with the <th> tag.
 By default, table headings are bold and centered.
 A table data/cell is defined with the <td> tag.
+- Tables are not good when it comes to mobile design.

 ```html
 <table>
     <thead>